brycewray/hugo-site/content/posts/2023/02/some-future-now-css-postscript/index.md

 I'm not sure if what I'm about to describe is a textbook proof why one shouldn't look a gift horse in the mouth.
 After all, the horse's teeth are actually pretty good.
 It's more a case of the lower-quality field on which I'd planned to let the horse run.

-As you may know, I [modified this site](/posts/2023/02/some-future-now-css/) to make use of not only [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) ("CSS variables") but also, more notably, the [emerging CSS Nesting standard](https://drafts.csswg.org/css-nesting/) --- *i.e.*, as opposed to the site's more traditional use of [Sass](https://sass-lang.com) for both variables and nesting.
+As you may know, I [modified this site](/posts/2023/02/some-future-now-css/) to make use of not only [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) ("CSS variables") but also, more notably, the [emerging CSS nesting standard](https://drafts.csswg.org/css-nesting/) --- *i.e.*, as opposed to the site's more traditional use of [Sass](https://sass-lang.com) for both variables and nesting.

-While I was pretty happy with how the CSS Nesting worked, I soon realized that managing CSS variables would be another matter.
+While I was pretty happy with how the CSS nesting worked, I soon realized that managing CSS variables would be another matter.

 <!--more-->